ku9nov/faynoSync/README.md

 ./faynoSync --migration --rollback
 ```

-3. Upload your application to S3 and set the version number in Admin Api.
+3. Upload your application to S3 and set the version number in [faynoSync-dashboard](https://github.com/ku9nov/faynoSync-dashboard) or using API.

-4. In your client application, make a POST request to the auto updater service API, passing the current version number as a query parameter:
+4. In your client application, make a GET request to the auto updater service API, passing the current version number as a query parameter:
 ```
 http://localhost:9000/checkVersion?app_name=myapp&version=0.0.1
 ```